avasmith98/PubMed-Embedding-Project/README.md

 4. Generates embeddings for article abstracts using OpenAI's text-embedding-3-small model.

-5. Creates (if necessary) and stores the processed data and embeddings in a Qdrant vector database.
+5. Creates (if necessary) a collection and stores the processed data and embeddings in the collection/Qdrant vector database.
 (Data resides in the docker container...maybe find a different way to store it)